riccardobernardi/riccardobernardi/README.md

 I'm currently studying for a Master's Degree in Artificial Intelligence.

-I'm seeking for a phd position so if you know about this just write please:)
+I'm seeking for a phd position so if you know about this write me please:)

 You can find me here: